- be_ixf; php_sdk; php_sdk_1.4.18

 Nicholas Stewart

-Dr. Stewart is an evolutionary biologist who studies mechanisms of genomic evolution.
+Dr. Stewart is an evolutionary geneticist who studies mechanisms of genomic evolution.
 His research program combines classical genetics, molecular biology, and bioinformatic techniques to study causes and consequences of major chromosome rearrangements.
 His primary research at SOU uses multiple fruit fly species to investigate how differing chromosome forms can manipulate meiosis to ensure its inheritance in the next generation.
 In addition, Dr. Stewart has multiple projects investigating the impacts of human recreation on the evolutionary patterns of lake bacteria.
-Dr. Stewart joined the Biology Department in 2022 and teaches courses in genetics and molecular biology.
+Dr. Stewart joined the Biology Department in 2022 and teaches courses in genetics, genomics, and molecular biology.
+Please click here to view his Google Scholar page.

 Office: SC 364